imranayesha18/trainingprog/README.md

-14.HashSet1 class is to demonstrate the properties of HashSet.
+14.HashSet1-Prog to demonstrate the properties of HashSet.